 The magnets are also extremely useful if I need to change the plan for a certain day.
 Let’s say that a doctor’s appointment went long, and I didn’t get home until 5pm.
 If dinner that night was supposed to be lasagna, then I can just switch that magnet with spaghetti on another night – easy peasy!

-Once we have our calendar ready, we make a giant grocery list of everything we would need to for that month to make the food (minus anything we already had in our small stockpile and any produce that would go bad).
+Once we have our monthly meal plan calendar ready for that month, we make a giant grocery list of everything we would need to for that month to make the food (minus anything we already had in our small stockpile and any produce that would go bad).

 Our next step is to keep an eye on prices.
 In the beginning, we found that since there were just two of us, buying in bulk at Sams or Costco wasn’t going to save us very much.
 It definitely wasn’t worth the cost of a membership and gas money to make a separate shopping trip!
 Now that our family has grown, however, sometimes purchasing in bulk is better.